 It is expected that the securities held in the Foundation Fund will have an active market and therefore valuation of the securities held in the Foundation Fund will be based on the securities' market values, as determined by the Custodian/Trustee.
 If a security held in the Foundation Fund does not have an active market, then it will be valued at least annually by the Foundation Fund's Custodian/Trustee or such other appraiser as the Investment Committee may choose to nominate.

-H. Performance Objective for the Balanced Fund Manager:
+H. Performance Objective:

-The Balanced Fund Manager will be allowed to employ asset allocation and security selection techniques in an effort to increase the Foundation Fund's total return.
+Fund Manager will be allowed to employ asset allocation and security selection techniques in an effort to increase the Foundation Fund's total return.

 Asset Allocation: